KinveyApps/Kinvey-OAuth2-DI-Sample/README.md

 This project uses Google's [gtm-oauth2](http://code.google.com/p/gtm-oauth2/) library to obtain an acess token from Instagram.
 It's your responsiblity to log in to [Instragram's API](http://instagram.com/developer/), create an application with them and obtain the client id and secret.

 ### Data Integration
-There are two ql.io collections used by the is sample app
+There are two ql.io collections used by this sample app
 * `instagram-locations` : provides a list of Instagram locations near a given latitude & longitude
 * `instagram-imagesAtLoc` : provides a list of recent images at a given Instagram location